lara-learning/lara/readme.md

 - OLD_COMPANY_NAME
 - NEW_COMPANY_NAME
   - Add these two, if you have mails mapped from an old name to a new name.
 If not provided, no changes will be applied to usage of email addresses.
-- AVATAR_URL
-  - String containing the URL to avatars.
-In the end a mailhash from the user is added.
-If not provided random avatars from dicebear are used.
 - SES_EMAIL
   - String containing the email address of the bot sending notifications e.g.: lara-bot@exampleCompany.com
 - SES_REGION